 From a meadow filled with native grasses to the rolling waters of the Christina River, everything in the natural world is connected to one another.
-Delaware Nature Society works to protect native habitats and wildlife of all types, preserves biodiversity, and ensures the protection of our environment as the climate changes.
+Delaware Nature Society works to protect native wildlife habitats, preserves biodiversity, and ensures the protection of our environment as the climate changes.
 We work in partnership with National Wildlife Federation.

 Gardening with Purpose

-Caring for our landscape helps to protect native habitats and wildlife and ensures safe, clean drinking water for people.
+Caring for our landscape helps to protect native wildlife habitats and ensures safe, clean drinking water for people.
 When we create healthy habitats to provide food, water, cover, and baby-supporting spaces for birds, bees, butterflies and other wildlife, it supports a healthy environment.